thosgood/this-weeks-finds/markdown/151-200/week189.md

     >been able to find a specific reference for the sensitivity of LIGO in
     >units of power/area in the 100-300 Hz band.

-That\'s because LIGO sensitivity is usually measured in different units.
+That's because LIGO sensitivity is usually measured in different units.
-I don\'t know how much power per area LIGO can detect in the 100-300 hertz frequency band, but by the above figures, detecting a binary neutron star 1000 parsecs away is equivalent to detecting roughly 3 x 10^5^ watts / cm^2^.
+I don't know how much power per area LIGO can detect in the 100-300 hertz frequency band, but by the above figures, detecting a binary neutron star 1000 parsecs away is equivalent to detecting roughly 3 x 10^5^ watts / cm^2.
 This may seem like a hell of a lot of power per area, and it is, but gravity is such a weak force compared to electromagnetism that one *needs* a hell of a lot more power per area to be able to detect it!